nkosi-tauro/essex-eportfolio-old/module_oop/unit1.md

 ## [Article Review](#article-review)
 - Review the article by Di Silvestro & Nadir (2021).
 Discuss one aspect of this article which you find unexpected.
-- Di Silvestro, F., & Nadir, M. (2021).
-The Power of ePortfolio Development to Foster Reflective and Deeper Learning in an Online Graduate Adult Education Program.
-Adult Learning, 32(4), 154-164. https://doi.org/10.1177/1045159520977735

 ---
 {: data-content="Discussion"}